Write your awesome label here.

 LCSW, Integrative Psychotherapist

-Nancy Gershman is a psychotherapist with BHAVA Therapy Group, and the developer of Dreamscaping (Prescriptive Memory-Making), an imaginal and photo-based therapy supported by the way memories get encoded in the brain.
+Nancy Gershman is a psychotherapist with BHAVA Therapy Group, and the developer of "Dreamscaping" (Prescriptive Memory-Making), an imaginal and photo-based therapy supported by the way memories get encoded in the brain.
 Her publications include Prescriptive Memories in Grief and Loss: The Art of Dreamscaping (Routledge, 2019) with Barbara E. Thompson, and case studies in Robert A. Neimeyer’s Techniques of Grief Therapy (Routledge, 2012, 2016).
 Her Dreamscaping work with end-of-life patients and their families at Visiting Nurse Service of NY was featured on NY1’s “New Yorker of the Week” (2016).
 Her work with the eating-disordered culminated in the traveling exhibit, “The Brides of Ed” (2013).
 Since 2013, Nancy has hosted Death Café New York City.

 Created with